rcore-os-infohub/ossoc2020-huiwy-daily/README.md

 - finished lab0

 ## <span id="6"> Day 6 </span>
-- my Manjaro and Ubuntu on portable ssd died, plan to buy a new pc for developing
+- my manjaro and Ubuntu on portable ssd died, plan to buy a new pc for developing